webthinkgr/guzzle-jwt-middleware/README.md

 Goal of this package is to provide a set of useful classes in order to use a JWT authentication with Guzzle.

+**NOTE:** that this repository is still **WIP**

+## Description

+I will not proceed with creating classes that extend the `AuthenticatorInterface`.
+The AuthenticatorInterface can be implemented by the developer who uses the package.

 ## Contributing

 This repo is still WIP but feel free to comment on anything you might believe it's going wrong or even better contribute.